MichaelAquilina/Reddit-Recommender-Bot/README.md

 You should download the `pages-articles.xml.bz2` file (approx 11GB as of August 2014)

 Once downloaded you need to setup a MySQL database.
-Assuming you create a databse named "WikiIndex" then create a file in the src directory named `db.json` with the following contents:
+Assuming you create a database named "WikiIndex" then create a file in the src directory named `db.json` with the following contents:

     {
         'host': 'localhost',